TheThingsArchive/python-app-sdk/README.rst

 application
 ~~~~~~~~~~~

-Opens anapplication manager that can be used to manage settings and
+Opens an application manager that can be used to manage settings and
 devices of the application with the ID you provided to the constructor.

 .. code:: python